ananthakumaran/tide/README.md

 CASE will be ignored in completion if set to non-nil.

+##### tide-completion-show-source `nil`

+Completion dropdown will contain completion source if set to non-nil.

+Only work when `tide-completion-detailed` not enabled.

 ##### tide-completion-detailed `nil`

 Completion dropdown will contain detailed method information if set to non-nil.